 This means you’ll be able to fit about 3,000 shots on a 64GB card.

-For video you’ll be able to shoot about 750MB worth of video a minute which means you’ll be able to shoot about 85 minutes of video on a 64GB card.
+For video, you’ll be able to shoot about 750MB worth of video a minute, which means you’ll be able to shoot about 85 minutes of video on a 64GB card.

-You likely won’t need greater than a 64GB card unless you’re shooting a lot of video while taking photos.
+You likely won’t need more than a 64GB card unless you’re shooting a lot of video while taking photos.
 In that case, I usually like to buy multiple 64GB cards, but some people like buying very large cards and clearing the data off less often.
-If you’re using very large cards, be sure to have some sort of backup plan incase your card ever dies with all your photos.
+If you’re using very large cards, be sure to have some sort of backup plan in case your card ever dies with all your photos.
 Memory cards aren’t meant to be permanent storage devices, so you should clear your data off each card after you’re finished shooting.

-Fastest Memory Cards Panasonic LX100 II Conclusions
+Memory Cards For Panasonic LX100 II Conclusions